 making sense of what you’ve experienced

-I’ve come out the other side of comfort eating and I know you can too.
+I’ve come out the other side of comfort eating and binge drinking.
+That’s why I know you can too.

-I can’t wait to support you on your journey to freedom with food.
-Please fill the form out below to arrange a free 30 minute coaching discovery session to explore what you could get from working with me.
+I can’t wait to support you on your journey to freedom with food and drink.
+Please fill the form out below to arrange a free 30 minute phone call to explore what you could get from working with me.